IncidentHub-Cloud/IncidentHub-Cloud.github.io/blog/blog/2024-09-17-step-by-step-guide-to-checking-saas-down.md

 title: A Step by Step Guide to Checking if a SaaS is Down
 authors: [ hrish ]
 description: How to check if a SaaS service you use and depend on is down or experiencing an outage using different methods.
-tags: [ monitoring, alerting, saas, uptime, incident-management ]
+tags: [ monitoring, alerting, saas, uptime, incident-management, status-pages ]
 ---

 ## Introduction